cs3041-18b/cs3041-18b.github.io/designs/chatbot_assn.md

 ## Deliverables
 - As always: Your design reflection as a Medium blog post.
 Since your bot may not live forever, **you WILL need a demo video that captures all important conversational aspects**.
 A single video can be made for the entire group, or each member can make their own individual video (or some combination of the above).
-  - For this sprint, be sure to reflect on your interaction with users and how that drove your design
+- For this module, be sure to reflect on your interaction with users and how that drove your design.
 - Make sure that your bot is accessible to chat during our demo day.